mobizt/ReadyMail/README.md

 Then authenticate using `SMTPClient::authenticate` by providing the auth credentials and the type of authentication enum e.g. `readymail_auth_password`, `readymail_auth_access_token` and `readymail_auth_disabled`

-Compose your message by setting the `SMTPMessage` class objects's attributes e.g. sender, recipient, subject, content etc.
+Compose your message by adding the `SMTPMessage`'s headers and the text's body and html's body etc.

 Then, calling `SMTPClient::send` using the composed message to send the message.